eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d6.md

 ### Configure AWSCLI

-This installs and configures AWS CLI to work with this region directly on the CLC.
+This installs and configures AWSCLI to work with this region directly on the CLC.
 Apparently this is currently an unsupported configuration without the use of Python virtual environments as pip updates some of the python modules used by Eucalyptus, and this has not been tested.
 I haven't found this to cause any problems so far, but use at your own risk.

-To be safe, you might want to skip the installation of AWS CLI on the CLC+MC, and install it only on a separate management workstation, or set this up within a Python virtual environment, either of which would be supported configurations.
+To be safe, you might want to skip the installation of AWSCLI on the CLC+MC, and install it only on a separate management workstation, or set this up within a Python virtual environment, either of which would be supported configurations.